 This means that if another driver caused an accident, but the motorcyclist was not wearing a helmet, the motorcyclist may be considered partially liable for their injuries.
 The amount they could recover may be reduced as a result of their failure to wear a helmet.

 It is also important to understand how insurance works in Indian River.
 The laws that apply to automobile drivers, requiring them to purchase $10,000 of Personal Injury Protection (PIP) insurance under Section § 627.736, do not apply to motorcyclists.
 This makes recovery for victims of motorcycle accidents more difficult than recovery for victims of regular automobile accidents.

 Motorcycle accident cases could be quite complex, and the laws in Florida treat them quite differently from regular automobile accidents.
 It is important that you understand your rights and what you are entitled to receive.
 Victims of motorcycle accidents may be eligible to recover a variety of different expenses, including medical expenses, lost wages during recovery, costs of medication, and even pain and suffering, depending upon the circumstances of your case.

-Indian River motorcycle accident lawyers could help determine what you are eligible to receive, help you navigate the insurance process, and walk you through the litigation process to seek relief from the court if what is available through insurance is not enough.
+Our Florida motorcycle accident lawyers could help determine what you are eligible to receive, help you navigate the insurance process, and walk you through the litigation process to seek relief from the court if what is available through insurance is not enough.
 Let a team of compassionate attorneys help.
 Get your free consultation today.